-Apart from the cemetery, site 38CH1540 produced a large number of artifacts from many data sets.
+Apart from the cemetery, site 38CH1540 produced a large number of reconnaissance (Adams and Trinkley 1994) attempted to locate the cemetery, but found no evidence of stones or depressions.
+The report says that Ms. Betty Stringfellow heard that the stones were removed and used as the base for a artifacts from many data sets.
 Although the site has been subjected to cultivation and logging, features, such as areas of brick rubble, still remain.
+Site 38CH1540 provides an excellent opportunity to study a complete eighteenth century plantation area is an issue of concern.